network, noun: 1. An openwork fabric or structure in which cords, threads, or wires cross at regular intervals.

 By browsing this database, and familiarizing oneself with the agendas of the individuals and organizations it contains, with the scope of their activities, and with the countless millions of dollars available to support them, a user of this base will find ample evidence for the existence of this left and for the fact that it is a major player in the political destinies of the nation.

-We are aware that this database may raise legitimate concerns about the effect of categorizing and labeling individuals and organizations, and that such an enterprise entails and the possibility of inaccuracies creeping into the data.
-We share these concerns and have provided a contact link on the homepage of this site (CONTRIBUTE INFORMATION) where corrections can be submitted.
-We will take immediate steps to correct any and all factual inaccuracies that are brought to our attention.
+As we are committed to minimizing the possibility of any inaccuracies creeping into our database, we have provided a contact link on the homepage of this site (CONTRIBUTE INFORMATION) where corrections can be submitted.
+We will take immediate steps to correct any factual inaccuracies that are brought to our attention.

 Other concerns are certain to be raised that we will not regard as legitimate but rather as veiled expressions of distress over the factual information revealed on the site.
 Such responses reflect an anti-intellectual attitude that seeks to embargo the political debate before it takes place.

-By contrast, every effort has been made in the creation of DiscoverTheNetworks to avoid conflating subjective judgments about policy differences with factual descriptions of attitudes expressed by the individuals and organizations listed on this site.
-Individuals and organizations identified as "Marxist" or "socialist," or as having agendas sympathetic to America’s adversaries, are so identified on the basis of their explicit, and self-stated, commitment to these agendas.
+Every effort has been made in the creation of DiscoverTheNetworks to avoid conflating subjective judgments about policy differences with factual descriptions of attitudes expressed by the individuals and organizations listed on this site.
+Individuals and organizations identified as “Marxist” or “socialist,” or as having agendas sympathetic to America’s adversaries, are so identified on the basis of their explicit, and self-stated, commitment to these agendas.
 Their profiles are generally linked to analytic articles whose authors and sources are clearly identified.
-If any errors have been made in characterizing individuals or organizations, the editors of DiscoverTheNetworks will correct these as soon as they are brought to their attention.
-As already noted, a form is provided on the homepage of this site for this purpose.

 DiscoverTheNetworks is not by intent or design or consequence a “snitch file,” as the former lieutenant governor of Colorado absurdly proposed.
 To whom would the site be snitching, and about what criminal activity?
 Is the lieutenant governor implying that the leftists identified in this site are hiding something that should not be submitted to public scrutiny?
 Is she aware of some governmental authority with an official list of forbidden viewpoints ready to impose penalties on the subjects in this base for having offensive ideas?